Amano Shrimp – A Care, Diet, Tank Setup, and Breeding Guide

 How long do Amano shrimp live?

-Amano shrimp lifespan is 2-3 years if the aquarium is set up in the right way.
-They are hardy and need less maintenance as compared to other species.
-You can keep them in a group of single species tanks or with other peaceful species of shrimps.
+If the aquarium is set up correctly, an Amano shrimp’s lifespan is 2-3 years.
+They are hardy and need less maintenance than other species.
+You can keep them in a group of single-species tanks or with other peaceful shrimp species.

 Prone to copper and ammonia

-They are quite sensitive to the copper element like some other invertebrates.
-Copper is found in many premade food and medicines as well.
-So, make sure to check the ingredients before adding anything to the water.
+Like some other invertebrates, they are quite sensitive to the copper element.
+Copper is also found in many premade foods and medicines, so check the ingredients before adding anything to the water.

-They are resilient to ammonia spikes, but the rapid changes in water conditions like pH or temperature can sometimes harm them.
+They are resilient to ammonia spikes, but rapid changes in water conditions like pH or temperature can sometimes harm them.
 Also, they molt once every month.
-They are most vulnerable at this time, and you have to pay attention to them.
+They are most vulnerable now, and you must pay attention to them.

-If Amano shrimp dying in your aquarium, you should test these conditions.
+If Amano shrimp is dying in your aquarium, test these conditions.

 You can add a supplement containing protein and calcium for the faster growth of their shell.